 If you own a cat or dog and live in NSW, you are legally required to microchip and register your pet.
 This helps us quickly return your animal to you, if it is lost, injured or stolen.

-We also encourage you to get your pet desexed – a simple procedure that helps pets to live longer and healthier lives, and makes them less prone to wander and fight.
+We also encourage you to get your pet desexed – a simple procedure that helps your pet stay healthy, avoid unwanted litters and makes them less prone to wander and fight.

 If your pet is desexed, you'll receive a discount on your registration.
-Eligible Pensioners will also received a further discount upon presentation of your Pensioner's Card.
+Eligible Pensioners will also receive a further discount upon presentation of your Pensioner's Card.